agentmodels/agentmodels.org/chapters/8-guide-library.md

 print(trajectory)
 ~~~~

 In POMDPs the agent does not directly observe their current state.
 However, in the Line POMDP (above) the "location" part of the agent's state is always known by the agent.
 The part of the state that is unknown is whether `treasureAt3` is true.
 So we could factor the state into attributes that are always known ("manifest") and parts that are not ("latent").
-This factoring of the state can speed up the POMDP agent's belief updating and is used for the POMDP environments in the library.
+This factoring of the state can speed up the POMDP agent's belief-updating and is used for the POMDP environments in the library.
 The following codebox shows a factored version of the Line POMDP:

 ~~~~
 ///fold: